Wall hanging signed Eliza Hawkins, d.1996, 42" x 58", "Woman Escaping Without a Stitch.

-- NEXT TIME YOU'RE DEAD, THE GET IN AND GET OUT method of writing.
-This is very small book about how to write better short contemporary fiction to catch the attention of publishers.
+NEXT TIME YOU'RE DEAD.
+The get in and get out method of writing.
+This is very small book about how to write better short contemporary fiction in order to attract the attention of publishers.

 JUNGLE TEA (England: Pub.
 Tonto Press, 2006)